mindsculptor/Wolfram_Wikipedia-Game_Solver/README.md

 Setup:
   1. Input Wikipedia address 1 in the first term. (*Starting link*)
   2. Input Wikipedia address 2 in the second term. (*Ending Link*)

+Run:
   3. Click SHIFT + ENTER to run.
+  4. Wait for a few seconds to a minute for the algorithm to be processed.
-  4. Solution will be displayed on the bottom.
+  5. Solution will be displayed on the bottom.